thedudeguy/JukeIt/README.md

 JukeIt is built and tested against

-* SpoutPlugin at least build 1414
+* SpoutCraftPlugin at least build 1.6.4-b1
-* SpoutCraft at least build  1938
+* SpoutCraft at least build 1.6.4-b5
-* CraftBukkit 1.4.7-R0.1
+* CraftBukkit 1.6.4-R2.0

 ## Installation